humairamutiaa/humairamutiaa/README.md

 ### 🧭 About Me
 - 💻 Passionate about web development and clean code
-- 🌱 Currently learning: [Your current focus, e.g. TypeScript / React / Backend design]
+- 🌱 Currently learning: Kotlin, Java, and Python
 - ✨ Interested in UI/UX design and creative technologies
-- 📫 Reach me at: [youremail@example.com]
+- 📫 Reach me at: hummeyramutia@gmail.com

 ---